Dollar Holds Near One-Month High; focus on catching inflation from the Fed | ExBulletin

 Still, most investors believe that the Fed will refrain from any hints to start reducing its stimulus in the near future.

-“The Fed said it was going to be reactionary in the face of the data,… and it said it wanted to see prolonged inflationary conditions before committing to reduce or increase,” said Bart Wakabayashi, branch manager from Tokyo at State.
-Bank of the street.
+“The Fed said it was going to be reactionary to the data,… and it said it wanted to see prolonged inflationary conditions before committing to cut or increase,” said Bart Wakabayashi, branch manager of Tokyo. at the State Street Bank.

-Wakabayashi said the dollar is expected to recover if the Fed hints that the cut will be advanced or that rate hikes will be considered sooner, but added: “I think they will stick to the same slogan, and this will probably end up being a non-event. “
+Wakabayashi said the dollar is expected to recover if the Fed hints that the cut will be advanced or that rate hikes are being considered sooner, but added, “I think they’re going to stick to the same slogan, and it will probably end up being a non-event. “

 Some market participants have also noted that the dollar may rise by default as other major currencies appear to be losing momentum.